 A quarter of the world’s 65 million forcibly displaced people (FDPs) live in sub-Saharan Africa.
 This includes 4.4 million refugees (who have been forced to flee their own countries) and 10.7 million internally displaced people.
 Large refugee populations exist in many countries in which the FSD Network has a presence, including Ethiopia, Kenya, Uganda, Rwanda, Nigeria, Zambia and D.R.
 Congo.

 The number of FDPs is growing every year and displacements are also lasting for longer.
 A total of 42% of refugees have been displaced for five or more years.
-Increasingly forcibly displaced populations tend to be geographically stable, urban, connected and economically active, and financial services have a key role to play in their survival and livelihood strategies.
+Increasingly forcibly displaced populations tend to be geographically stable, urban, connected and economically active.
+However, they remain excluded from financial services that play a key role in their survival and livelihood strategies.

 What is FSD Africa doing?

-FSD Africa is working in partnership with The Office of the United Nations High Commissioner for Refugees (UNHCR) along with national governments and the FSD Network and to support the development of market-based solutions to the financial needs of forcibly displaced people and their host communities.
+FSD Africa is working in partnership with The Office of the United Nations High Commissioner for Refugees (UNHCR), national governments and the FSD Network to support the development of market-based solutions to the financial needs of forcibly displaced people and their host communities.

-The first phase of FSD Africa’s FDP work will focus on Rwanda and Uganda, beginning with a breakfast meeting on 19th June, the day before World Refugee Day, to launch the project in partnership with the Government of Rwanda’s Ministry of Disaster Management and Refugee Affairs (MIDIMAR), UNHCR, Access to Finance Rwanda (AFR).
-The event is for key stakeholders working on refugee populations and financial inclusion.
+The first phase of FSD Africa’s FDP work has focused on Rwanda with plans to expand to Uganda and beyond.
+This work was launched in June 2017, the day before World Refugee Day, in partnership with the Government of Rwanda’s Ministry of Disaster Management and Refugee Affairs (MIDIMAR), UNHCR, Access to Finance Rwanda (AFR).
+To maintain momentum, FSD Africa has three major initiatives: an Innovation Challenge, Research report and Design Sprint.